jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 1. Go to the Playnite menu by clicking on the icon in the top left
 2. Go to Add-ons > Browse > Themes Fullscreen
 3. Type PS5ish in the search bar and press Enter
-4. Click on the PS5ish Theme and click on Install
+4. Click on the PS5ish Theme and click on "Install"
-5. Click on Save in the bottom right
+5. Click on "Save" in the bottom right
-6. Click on Yes when asked if you want to restart Playnite
+6. Click on "Yes" when asked if you want to restart Playnite
 7. After Playnite has restarted, switch to Fullscreen Mode by pressing F11
-8. Go to the Playnite menu > Settings > General > Enable Launch in Fullscreen Mode
+8. Go to the Playnite menu > Settings > General > Enable "Launch in Fullscreen Mode"
-9. Also change both the When game starts: & After game closes: option to Do Nothing
+9. Also change both the "When game starts:" & "After game closes:" option to "Do Nothing"

 If you want to further utitlize and or tweak the Playnite PS5ish Fullscreen Mode experience, I suggest you watch the following video and check out the [official thread on the Playnite forum](https://playnite.link/forum/thread-492.html).
 {% include embed/youtube.html id='Xurs63Ccnlo' %}